ShaimaaDerbaz/FlickerClient/README.md

 I’m following clean code architecture,I use MVP design Pattern

+i used Singleaton and repository design pattens

-XML file apply SnakeCase convention.
+XML file apply Snake Case convention.

 ###XML example ViewType_ViewItemName

+## Note

+I used Observable type for using it in future in pagination but it take me long time to implemet so i didnt use it in pagination